spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/merchandising-setup/product-merchandising/file-details-product-alternative.csv.md

 ## Additional information

-It does not exist on by default on the project level.
-It can be created in order to override the CSV file from module:
+It does not exist by default on the project level.
+It can be created in order to override the CSV file from the module: `vendor/spryker/product-alternative-data-import/data/import/product_alternative.csv`.

-* `vendor/spryker/product-alternative-data-import/data/import/product_alternative.csv`

 ## Import template file and content example